Protean

 San Francisco: Protean Press, 1998.
 Edition of 200.

 6 x 9.75” Letterpress on Mohawk Superfine in Deepdene type.
 Twenty-six poems bound in a sewn board covers wrapped in blue, leaf-strewn, Thai Mango paper.
 Linoleum block prints by Kim Norlen on Thai Mulberry paper.
+Title-page calligraphy by Ann Miller.
+Signed by the poet.
+Numbered.
 Designed, printed, bound by Terry Horrigan.

 As a child, Norlen wanted to become an entomologist, until she learned that the work involved pest control.
 Years later, in a retreat, she was directed to sit eight hours a day under a Montana pine tree: no talking, reading, writing, music, or meditating—just sit.
 The insects that had fascinated her as a child came to visit and inspired these poems.